 On an uncertified project, the architect is responsible for performing a final review once the woodwork has been installed.
 But if they notice a flaw, there’s no established protocol for putting things right.
 This leads to a difficult conversation with the woodworker and client about who is responsible for covering the costs, leaving all parties dissatisfied.

 Similar to the inspection during fabrication, woodwork receives another inspection once it’s been installed if this was included in the certification requirements.
 Since the initial checks highlight any fabrication issues, most changes at this stage are simply concerned with aesthetics and proper anchorage.
-This provides further evidence of adherence to AWI Standards as risk assurance, all but guaranteeing a successful project.
+This provides further evidence of adherence to AWI Standards as risk assurance, all but ensuring a successful project.

 Without proof of their skill or access to standardized compliance checks, there’s no assurance of quality from woodworking firms that lack a QCP license.
 Choosing an unlicensed firm means risking additional time and expenses compared to the initial bid, and results in a lower quality product overall.
 This increases the likelihood of project failure, frustrating the client and causing you to miss out on repeat business.